Old High German: Periodisation

-Old High German is generally dated, following Willhelm Scherer, from around 750 to around 1050.
-The start of this period sees the beginning of the OHG written tradition, at first with only glosses, but with substantial translations and original compositions by the 9th century.
-However the fact that the defining feature of Old High German, the Second Sound Shift, may have started as early as the 6th century and is complete by 750, means that some take the 6th century to be the start of the period.
+Old High German is generally dated from around 750 to around 1050.
+The beginning of this period marks the emergence of the Old High German (OHG) written tradition initially limited to glosses, but by the 9th century, it included substantial translations and original compositions.
+However, the fact that the defining feature of Old High German, the Second Sound Shift (generally called the High German Consonant Shift in English), may have started as early as the 6th century and is complete by 750, means that some take the 6th century to be the start of the period.
 Alternatively, terms such as Voralthochdeutsch ("pre-OHG") or vorliterarisches Althochdeutsch ("pre-literary OHG") are sometimes used for the period before 750.
 Regardless of terminology, all recognize a distinction between a pre-literary period and the start of a continuous tradition of written texts around the middle of the 8th century.

-Differing approaches are taken, too, to the position of Langobardic.
-Langobardic is an Elbe Germanic and thus Upper German dialect, and it shows early evidence for the Second Sound Shift.
-For this reason, some scholars treat Langobardic as part of Old High German, but with no surviving texts — just individual words and names in Latin texts — and the speakers starting to abandon the language by the 8th century, others exclude Langobardic from discussion of OHG.
-As Heidermanns observes, this exclusion is based solely on the external circumstances of preservation and not on the internal features of the language.

 The end of the period is less controversial.
 The sound changes reflected in spelling during the 11th century led to the remodelling of the entire system of noun and adjective declensions.
 There is also a hundred-year "dearth of continuous texts" after the death of Notker Labeo in 1022.
 The mid-11th century is widely accepted as marking the transition to Middle High German.